d-wasserman/Complete_Street_Rule/README.md

 	-Fixed how multimodal lanes handle non-intersections-the last stamps will not be added when they connect to joints and other "non-stop" neighbor shapes.

 	-Better default planting widths for sidewalks: Sidewalk planting width was changed to mimic general guidelines and suggestions from a NACTO Tree Maintenance Guidelines Document.
 If you have a narrow sidewalk, the planting strip will narrow to a minimum of 2 feet, and grow to a maximum of 6 feet.

+	-Furniture Zone Width Parameter was added to adjust the gap between the sidewalk and the curb.
+This parameter is set to small gap, but can be increased.